After Hurricane Maria, A Hidden Crisis Of Violence Against Women In Puerto Rico

 Advertisement

 She added: “We were on the line of fire after Maria.
-The government needs to work with us on a national plan that prioritizes the prevention of violence against women.”
+The government needs to work with us on a national plan that prioritises the prevention of violence against women.”

 *Name has been changed for privacy reasons.